Monday, October 01, 2018

-During this time of year, bear appetites increase as they begin to prepare for the upcoming winter.
-To be ready for the leaner winter months, bears require around 20,000 calories a day and will eat anything that’s convenient.
-Accessing unsecured garbage often provides more calories in a shorter amount of time than what a bear can get from foraging in the woods.
-This attracts bears into areas where people live and work, which can lead to potentially dangerous situations.
+To be prepared for winter, bears require around 20,000 calories a day and will eat anything that’s convenient.
+Getting food from a garbage can often provide bears with more calories in a shorter amount of time than foraging in the woods.
+This easy source of calories draws more bears into areas where people live and work, which can be potentially dangerous for both people and bears.

 View Full Site